 The roster of each team is displayed in what we think is jersey number order.
 This should match the order that they are written on the game card… in a ideal world.
 If a player has changed numbers, go ahead and change the numbers to match what is on your card.
 The database tracks players by an internal number rather than jersey, so we really don't care if the number changes weekly.
 But, if they keep the same number, it makes your job easier.

 To the right of the name are the columns for goals scored and quarters played.
 We don't track goals scored per half, just for the game as a whole.
 In the quarters played section you are given the choice of nothing (playing), X (not playing) and G (Goal Keeper).
 This should match exactly what you are doing on your gamecard.

 If the player is absent, just put an X in each column.

 The bottom section is where you clean up the ref schedule.
 There are times when the people that work the game are different than those shown on the ref schedule.
 Correcting it here will also fix the ref schedule.
 Use the comment section to log problems with the match, injuries, or anything else that you would like to have tracked.
-Please go ahead and contact your Regional Referee Administrator if there is a problem.
-Don't rely on him or her to check the database and see it.
+Please go ahead and contact the Regional Referee Administrator if there is a problem that needs attention.

 Just press the submit button at the bottom of the page and you are done for the week.
 You will be returned to the game grid in case you were fortunate enough to work multiple games this week.